-To allow solar access into the secluded private open space of a new dwelling.
+• To allow solar access into the secluded private open space of a new dwelling.

-The private open space should be located on the north side of the dwelling, if practicable.
+Standard A18 Response The private open space should be located on the north side of the dwelling, if practicable.
+Secluded private open space is located to the north of the site and has access to northern solar access during the day.
+The proposed addition will not reduce the amount of solar access.
 The southern boundary of secluded private open space should be set back from any wall on the north of the space at least (2 + 0.9h) metres, where 'h' is the height of the wall.
+Complies / Does not comply